Make Your Holiday E-Commerce Sales Soar in Germany

 Same goes for Cyber Week deals.
 Our data reveals they generate compelling results on Germany e-commerce sites.
 The retailers we've worked with have seen nearly 55% increases in average revenue during the sales week.
 Our data also revealed a nearly 185% increase in revenue, when comparing sales Black Friday to after Cyber Monday.

 Note, however, that Germans generally return items more often than other consumers.
 Return rates can be as high as 50%.
-We recommend investing particular effort in ensuring your localized online content and product descriptions are explicit and clearly manage expectations.
+We recommend investing particular effort in ensuring your localised online content and product descriptions are explicit and clearly manage expectations.
 This wildly reduces the chance of misunderstandings—and returns.

 We've also seen that e-retailers that promote and sell multiple brands see greater sales success during Black Friday and Cyber Week.
 Branded retailers, which sell their own branded merchandise exclusively, sell less in comparison.
 Why?
 We believe it's because German customers gravitate toward shopping at familiar e-commerce sites, particularly during sales events.
 Branded retailers can still compete, however, by promoting these Holiday discounts well in advance, to capture consumer attention.